Contents

 MBNA True Line Mastercard

-While the MBNA True Line Mastercard is traditionally used as a balance transfer credit card, it’s also a great option for those just starting out in credit.
+While the MBNA True Line Mastercard is traditionally used as a balance transfer credit card, it’s also a great option for those just starting in credit.
 There’s no annual fee, and the purchase interest rate is only 12.99%, which makes it a low-interest credit card.
 The cash advance interest rate is 24.99%.
-Plus, you only have to be of the age of majority in your province in order to be eligible.
+Plus, you only have to be of the age of majority in your province to be eligible.
 If you use it as a balance transfer credit card, you can get 0% interest on balance transfers for 12 months with a small balance transfer fee.

-With this card, you can also get a minimum of 10% off of both Avis and Budget car rentals.
+With this card, you can also get a minimum of 10% off on both Avis and Budget car rentals.
 You also get Mastercard Zero Liability and the ability to use your card on Apple Pay and other contactless methods.

 Best Student Credit Cards